ungleich/mri-connect/README.md

     $ git clone https://gitlab.com/datalets/mri-connect.git

-To install and start the backend using Pipenv (Pip and Virtualenv should work fine too):
+To install and start the backend using Poetry:

-    $ pipenv --three
+    $ pip install -g poetry
-    $ pipenv install
+    $ poetry install
+    $ poetry shell

 To create a blank database or upgrade the configured one: